Documents: Mueller authorized to probe Manafort for campaign collusion with Russians

 Breaking News Emails

-The memo from Rosenstein, who is overseeing Mueller's investigation, appears to be the first publicly released evidence showing that Mueller has been authorized to specifically investigate collusion during the presidential race between the Russians and top members of the Trump campaign.
+The memo from Rosenstein, who is overseeing Mueller's investigation, appears to be the first publicly released evidence showing that Mueller has been authorized to specifically investigate collusion during the presidential race between the Russians and top members of Donald Trump's campaign.

 Breaking News Emails